 An Associate of Arts degree is intended for transfer to a college or university that awards baccalaureate degrees.
 It requires completion of a 60-credit academic program in the liberal arts and sciences.
 Those 60 credits must include at least 40 credits that fulfill the Minnesota Transfer Curriculum goal areas.

 The Minnesota Transfer Curriculum was created to help standardize general education requirements and allow students to transfer from one institution to another within the Minnesota State system.
 Its10 specific goal areas are based on subject areas or themes.

 An Associate of Fine Arts degree requires completion of a 60-credit (or more) academic program in particular disciplines within the fine arts.
 The AFA degree is designed to transfer in its entirety to a baccalaureate degree program in a related fine arts discipline.
 An AFA requires a minimum of 24 credits selected from at least six of the 10 goal areas of the Minnesota Transfer Curriculum.
 The requirements for the specific disciplines are:

 An Associate of Science degree is awarded upon completion of a 60-credit academic program in a scientific, technological or other professional field.
 The AS degree is designed to transfer in its entirety to one or more related baccalaureate degree programs.
 The AS degree requires a minimum of 30 credits selected from at least six of the 10 goal areas of the Minnesota Transfer Curriculum.

-An AA degree is excellent preparation for continued studies in the arts, humanities, mathematics, natural sciences and social sciences.
-Some of the most popular degrees pursue by our AA graduates include:
+An associate degree is excellent preparation for continued studies in the arts, humanities, mathematics, natural sciences and social sciences.
+Some of the most popular degrees pursue by our associate degree graduates include: